rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 ##### `void set_pipboy_available(int available)`
 - Sets the availability of the pipboy in the game.
-Use 0 to disable the pipboy, and 1 or 2 to enable it (value 2 does not mark the `VSUIT_MOVIE` movie as "played").
+Use 0 to disable the pipboy, and 1 or 2 to enable it (value 2 does not change the player's default appearance).
+- The availability state will be reset each time the player reloads the game.
+- __NOTE:__ Starting from sfall 4.4.6/3.8.46, value 1 no longer marks the `VSUIT_MOVIE` movie as "played".
+Use `mark_movie_played(VSUIT_MOVIE)` instead if you want the old behavior.

 -----
 ##### `void inc_npc_level(int pid/string name)`